 The sun’s angle in relation to the earth varies according to the season, and during the summer months the sun shines on us more directly, resulting in a greater amount of ultraviolet (UV) radiation.
 Always use your sunblock lotion, hat and sunglasses.
 UV rays are strongest between 10 a.m. and 4 p.m., so be extra careful during those hours.
 Higher altitudes also increase the strength of UV rays.

-There are many choices of sunglass lens colors and tintings that are specifically suited to enhance and improve vision in certain settings and activities.
+According to experts like ophthalmology services, there are many choices of sunglass lens colors and tintings that are specifically suited to enhance and improve vision in certain settings and activities.
 Below is a guideline on the various lens tints:

 - Gray and black tints are best for perceiving colors in their purest form.
 They reduce brightness and glare, making for a great all-purpose lens.